 Now, think, how much waste is created during the demolition or construction of a commercial or residential project?

-Massive waste created by demolition and construction projects has made it important for developers and construction companies to recycle certain materials and reduce their waste.
+Massive waste created by demolition and construction projects has made it important for developers, construction and demolition companies to recycle certain materials and reduce their waste.
 Not only is this important to help the planet and conserve resources, but is also an opportunity to cut costs in the long run.

 Have a look at the benefits of recycling: